National League 1: History

-When the Rugby union leagues were introduced in 1987 the division was known as Courage League National Division Three.
+When the rugby union leagues were introduced in 1987 the division was known as Courage League National Division Three.
 Ten years later, in 1997, the league was restructured and the Premiership was introduced, which consisted of the top two divisions.
 Therefore, National 3 became the top league outside of the Premiership structure, and was renamed as National 1.
-In 2000–01 the Premiership was reduced to a single division and National 1 was renamed National 2.
+In 2000–01, the Premiership was reduced to a single division and National 1 was renamed National 2.
 Following the formation of the professional RFU Championship in 2009 the league, once again, became known as National League 1, and is currently the lowest tier that is nationwide.
-The league has previously consisted of fourteen clubs, but from 2009–10 increased to sixteen before reducing to fourteen again ahead of the 2022–23 season.
+The league has previously consisted of fourteen clubs, but from 2009 to 2010 increased to sixteen before reducing to fourteen again ahead of the 2022–23 season.
 Only one team was promoted to the RFU Championship and between 2009–10 and 2019–20 three teams were relegated to either National League 2 North or National League 2 South depending on geographical location.
+Following reorganisation in 2022, three teams are now relegated to either National League 2 East, National League 2 North or National League 2 West depending on geographical location.